Nanda89199/HAND_GESTURE_RECOGNITION/README.md

 3.The GUI displays the live video feed with hand landmarks, finger states, joint angles, and the detected gesture.

 4.Click Quit Camera to stop the webcam and close the application.

-These technologies were chosen for their synergy, open-source availability, and proven reliability in real-time computer vision tasks.
-MediaPipe’s hand tracking model, combined with OpenCV’s video processing and Tkinter’s GUI, provides a complete solution that balances accuracy, performance, and ease of use.